A Framework for Understanding Sources of Harm throughout the Machine Learning Life Cycle: Introduction

 \section{Introduction}

 Machine learning (ML) is increasingly used to make decisions that affect people's lives.
-Typically, ML algorithms operate by learning patterns in historical data and generalizing them to unseen data.
-As a result, problems with the data or development process can lead to different unintended downstream consequences.
-In recent years, we have seen several such examples, in contexts from predictive policing \cite{lum2016predict} to face recognition \cite{phillips2011other}.
+Typically, ML algorithms operate by learning models from existing data and generalizing them to unseen data.
+As a result, problems can arise during the data collection, model development, and deployment processes that can lead to different harmful downstream consequences.
+In recent years, we have seen such examples in diverse contexts such as facial analysis (e.g., where publicly available algorithms performed significantly worse on dark-skinned women \citep{buolamwini2018gender}) and pre-trial risk assessment of defendants in the criminal justice system (e.g., where a deployed algorithm was more likely to incorrectly predict black defendants as being high-risk \cite{angwin2016machine}).

+A common refrain is that undesirable behaviors of ML systems happen when ``data is biased.''
+Indeed, a recent comment by a prominent ML researcher\footnote{https://twitter.com/ylecun/status/1274782757907030016?s=20} to this end set off a heated debate\,---\, not necessarily because the statement ``data is biased'' is \textit{false}, but because it treats data as a static artifact divorced from the process that produced it.
+This process is long and complex, grounded in historical context and driven by human choices and norms.
+Understanding the implications of each stage in the data generation process can reveal more direct and meaningful ways to prevent or address harmful downstream consequences that overly broad terms like ``biased data'' can mask.

-Common rhetoric is that various unwanted consequences of ML algorithms arise in some way from ``biased data.''
-In this context, the term ``bias'' refers to an unintended or potentially harmful property of the data.
-Data, however, is a product of many factors, from the historical context in which it was generated to the particular forms of measurement error it contains.
-And it is not just the data that causes problems.
-The ML pipeline involves a series of choices and practices, from evaluation methodology to model definition, that can lead to unwanted effects.
-As an ML practitioner working on a new application, it is still not straightforward to identify what problems may be present.
-Even once identified, it is not clear what the appropriate application- and data-specific solution should be, or how this solution generalizes over factors such as time and geography.
+Moreover, it is important to acknowledge that not all problems should be blamed on the data.
+The ML pipeline involves a series of choices and practices, from model definition to user interfaces used upon deployment.
+Each stage involves decisions that can lead to undesirable effects.
+For an ML practitioner working on a new system, it is not straightforward to identify if and how problems might arise.
+Even once identified, it is not clear what the appropriate application- and data-specific mitigations might be, or how they might generalize over factors such as time and geography.